 This oak is the most characteristic tree of California's plains, foothills and valleys.
 It seldom grows straight and tall, the trunks preferring to lean this way and that.
 Its long branches twist and turn.
 Tending to prefer moist riparian areas, it is best seen along the Old Pinnacles, Moses Springs, Juniper Canyon and Bear Gulch Trails.
 Presence: common.
 Tree: evergreen, 20 to 50 feet tall, bark furrowed and ridged, dark grey.
 Leaf: blade is oblong with a toothed margin.
 Upper surface strongly convex and dull green.

-This is the only cone bearing tree in the monument.
+This is the only cone bearing tree in the park.
 It has an awkward grace with its crooked, leaning multi-branched trunk.
-Its soft wood provides the perfect storage place for the Acorn Woodpecker's stockpile of food.
+Its soft wood provides the perfect storage place for the acorn woodpecker's stockpile of food.
 The male cones, located on the tips of lower branches, fill the air with yellow pollen in March and April.
 Female cones can be seen next to the trunk in the tops of the trees, maturing and dropping from the tree in their second year.
 They produce a bounty of sweet seeds that were a staple for the Chalone Native Americans.
 Although the trees have numerous needles, they produce little shade.
 With the additional fact that their wood is too soft for anything but firewood, the gray pine was not a favorite tree among the settlers of the west.
 In fact, settlers considered them useless.
 Their value comes not from their usefulness, but rather their quiet beauty.
-The gray pine can be seen throughout the monument along any of the trails.
+The gray pine can be seen throughout the park along any of the trails.
 Found in the valleys, chaparral hillsides, and the mountain tops, they are impossible to miss.
 Presence: common.
 Tree: evergreen, 40 to 70 feet in height, bark is dark gray with deep irregular furrows.
 Fruit: pine nuts produced in cones.

-Although sometimes disguised as a shrub, the buckeye is one of the common trees in the monument.
-The buckeye is named for its large brown fruits that resmbele a buck's eye.
+Although sometimes disguised as a shrub, the buckeye is one of the common trees in the park.
+The buckeye is named for its large brown fruits that resembel a buck's eye.
 To survive the dry Californian summers, buckeyes are summer deciduous - the leaves drop in late June through July and return in February with the rains.
 By dropping their leaves during the hot dry months, the trees save their resources for the more productive winter and spring months.
-Their flowers, both beautiful and fragrant, are poisonous to Honey bees and are instead pollinated by moths and flies.
+Their flowers, both beautiful and fragrant, are poisonous to honey bees and are instead pollinated by moths and flies.
 The seeds you see drooping on the branches from July through November are also poisonous.
 Native Americans used the ground seed to stun fish for easy capture.
 Buckeyes favor cool canyons, stream corridors, and moist north facing slopes.
 They are best seen on the Old Pinnacles, Moses Springs and Bear Gulch Trails.
 Presence: common.
 Tree: deciduous, 12 to 25 feet in height, smooth, light gray bark.
 Leaf: 4 to 7 leaflets spreading out like a hand.
 Each leaflet with a fine saw-toothed edge.
 Flower: white to light pink in dense narrow clusters at the end of branch tips.
 Fruit: large rounded capsule - dark brown.

 The fuzzy cotton-like flowers and seeds are the namesake for this tree.
 In early spring, the flowers appear on bare branches, the leaves emerging in late spring.
 Summer finds cottonwoods in full leaf, providing much desired shade.
 Then, their cotton tufted seeds start floating away on the breeze.
 Come fall, the light green leaves fade to an opaque yellow and cover the valley floors.
 Winter finds the trees bare and gray against the sky.
 Cottonwoods are dependent on a constant supply of water.
 They have historically lead pioneers to water in arid lands.
 Due to their assistance in finding water and providing abundant shade, cottonwoods are the most written about tree in literature by early explorers.
 The cottonwoods at Pinnacles are no different.
 You will find these trees along our streams.
 Your best views of cottonwoods are along the Bench and North Wilderness trails.
 Presence: uncommon.
 Tree: deciduous, 40 to 80 feet in height, bark smooth and gray for young trees, heavily furrowed on aged trees.
 Leaf: triangle or heart shaped with fine saw toothed edges.
 Flowers: male and female catkins (small dangling flower clusters) on separate trees.
 Fruit: achenes.

 Unlike most trees, sycamores have separate male and female trees.
 They rely upon the wind for pollination.
 Their majestic trunks branch irregularly, spreading to create large crowns.
 Sycamores provide large amounts of cool shade on a hot Pinnacles summer day.
 They shed their leaves in the fall, coating the trails with yellow remnants.
 Like cottonwoods, sycamores are moisture dependent trees, requiring a consistent source of water.
-Due to their high water demand, sycamores are only found along two trails in the monument: the Bear Gulch and the South Wilderness Trails.
+Due to their high water demand, sycamores are only found along two trails in the park: the Bear Gulch and the South Wilderness Trails.
 Presence: uncommon.
 Tree: deciduous, 30 to 110 feet in height, bark is smooth, mottled in color, and continuously peeling Leaf: 3 to 5 lobed leaves shaped like a hand.
 Flowers: small with makes and females separate in round balls Fruit: round balls of small fuzzy seeds